ttscoff/na_gem/src/README.md

 na is designed to work with one or more TaskPaper files in each project directory, but if you prefer to use a single global TaskPaper file, you can add `--file PATH` as a global option and specify a single file.
 This will bypass the detection of any files in the current directory.
 Make it permanent by including the `--file` flag when running `initconfig`.

+When using a global file, you can additionally include `--cwd_as TYPE` to determine whether the current working directory is used as a tag or a project (default is neither).
+If you add `--cwd_as tag` to the global options (before the command), the last element of the current working directory will be appended as an @tag (e.g. if you're in ~/Code/project/doing, the action would be tagged @doing).
+If you use `--cwd_as project` the action will be put into a project with the same name as the current directory (e.g. `Doing:` from the previous example).

 #### Add tasks at the end of a project

 By default, tasks are added at the top of the target project (Inbox, etc.).
 If you prefer new tasks to go at the bottom by default, include `--add_at end` as a global option when running `initconfig`.